-1 Mediacom Way Mediacom Park, NY 10918 (Address of principal executive offices) (845) 443-2600 (Registrants' telephone number) nether the Registrants (1) have filed on the contract of the Note: As voluntary filers, in preceding 12 months. not subject to the filing requiremen nts, the Registrants have filed all r eports under Section 13 or 15(d) of the Exchange Act du uring equired to be submitted ar hether the Registrants have submind posted pursuant to Rule 405 of d post such files). ⊠ Yes □ N Regulation S-T during the preceding - • nether the Registrants are large acc rated filer," "accelerated filer" and e the arge accelerated filers Accelerated filers Non-accelerated filers ☑ (Do not check if a smaller repo orting company) Smaller reporting companies Emerging growth companies 0 00 nies, indicate by check mark if the g standards provided pursuant to So 0 period for complying with any ne ew or

-Indicate by check mark whether the Registrants are shell companies (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No

-Indicate the number of shares outstanding of the Registrants' common stock: Not Applicable

-Mediacom Broadband Corporation meets the conditions set forth in General Instruction H (1) (a) and (b) of Form 10-Q and is therefore filing this form with the reduced disclosure format.
+1 Mediacom Way Mediacom Park, NY 10918 (Address of principal executive offices)

+(845) 443-2600 (Registrants' telephone number)

+Indicate by check mark whether the Registrants (1) have filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrants were required to file such reports), and (2) have been subject to such filing requirements for the past 90 days. $\square$ Yes $\boxtimes$ No

+Note: As voluntary filers, not subject to the filing requirements, the Registrants have filed all reports under Section 13 or 15(d) of the Exchange Act during the preceding 12 months.

+Indicate by check mark whether the Registrants have submitted electronically and posted on their corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the Registrants were required to submit and post such files). $\boxtimes$ Yes $\square$ No

+Indicate by check mark whether the Registrants are large accelerated filers, accelerated filers, non-acce companies.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting Exchange Act.
+1 0 Large accelerated filers □ Accelerated filers Non-accelerated filers  (Do not check if a smaller reporting company) Smaller reporting companies $\square$ Emerging growth companies $\square$ If emerging growth companies, indicate by check mark if the registrants have elected not to use the complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of Indicate by check mark whether the Registrants are shell companies (as defined in Rule 12b-2 of the Ex schange Act). $\square$ Yes $\boxtimes$ No Indicate the number of shares outstanding of the Registrants' common stock: Not Applicable Mediacom Broadband Corporation meets the conditions set forth in General Instruction H (1) ( therefore filing this form with the reduced disclosure format. a) and (b) of Form 10-Q and is